joannarodriguez134/gym-buds/README.md

 # GymBuds

 GymBuds is a web application tailored for gym enthusiasts looking to find and connect with workout partners who share similar fitness interests and schedules.
-Utilizing a matching algorithm similar to Tinder's, GymBuds offers a user-friendly platform for users to find their ideal gym buddy.
+Utilizing a matching algorithm similar to Tinder"s, GymBuds offers a user-friendly platform for users to find their ideal gym buddy.

 Access the app here: https://gymbuds.co/